 - You can ask the relevant person to sign the appropriate area of your booklet to confirm that you took part in the Activity.
 For example, ask your employer to sign that you have completed 40 or more hours or work.

 Chosen Activities are relevant to all students and may not relate directly to your subject area or chosen career field.
 All Careers and Employability events are counted as one chosen activity (unless marked otherwise).
 Careers and Employability facilitate workshops on a daily basis to support you with a range of employability development including; CVs, Networking, Social Media and many more.
 Every week there are also employer presentations from a wide variety of local, national and global contacts.
-To see the full timetable of events and to book please go to our Events page.
+To see the full timetable of events and to book see our event page.
+Events page.

 For students on the Lincoln Award there are also Skills Sessions which support you to develop practical skills such as first aid or sign language.
 You will be updated regularly on all events throughout your time on the award.
 You can also have activities you organise yourself verified; you will receive advice on this at induction.

-Academic Subject Activities relate to your school of study.
+Course Related Activities are those associated with your school of study.
 We work closely with academics to inform you of recommended and approved activities which are happening within your school.
 These include employability modules, employers presentations, guest lectures, alumni events and many more.
-The Careers and Employability team also organise Academics Subject Activities throughout the year.
-You will be informed of the Academic Subject Activities for your school at your Pathway Assessment and we will keep you updated regularly on all events throughout your time on the award.
+The Careers team also organise Course Related Activities throughout the year.
+You will be informed of the Course Related Activities for your school at your Pathway Assessment and we will keep you updated regularly on all events throughout your time on the award.

 Assessment Centre Experience